-Kate vs Leo: Is AI reinforcing gender stereotypes?
+Kate vs Leo: Is AI reinforcing gender stereotypes?by

 From Watson to Sophia, is the proliferation of intelligent robot personas having unintentionally negative consequences?